tharinduxd0/AutoReplyPro/README.md

 ## 💌 Get Early Access

-If you want to experience hassle-free, automated responses on your Android device:
+If you want to experience automated responses on your Android device:
 **Contact the developer:**
 - Email: **tharinduxd1@gmail.com**